Rootstock Foundry Starter kit

 and opening the file calledrun-latest.json

-which contains the new address deployed for our ERC20 smart contract.
+which contains the new address deployed for the ERC20 smart contract.

 The result should look like this: